marissachilds/YellowFeverSpillover/README.md

 The files are organized into code, output, and data directories.
 Most analyses rely on code or scripts in the "code" directory, and data either in the "data/raw" or data/cleaned" directory.
 The code/script will usually save its output either as an image, R data file, or csv in the "output" directory.
 Note that for each R script included, the working directory should be set to this top directory (i.e. to "YellowFeverSpillover").

 In some cases, we have not included files due to data use restrictions or size constraints.
 These include the MODIS MOD44B data for all of Brazil from 2001 - 2016, the IUCN shapefiles used for primate ranges, and the GBIF species occurrences.
+Below are descriptions of how to download and incorporate these datasets.

+**For MODIS MOD44B data:** The forest cover data used from MODIS was uploaded as a Google Earth Engine asset and is available at https://code.earthengine.google.com/?asset=users/marissac/YFV/MOD44B_Brazil_reprojected

+**For IUCN primate data:** The shapefiles for species ranges of terrestrial mammals can be downloaded from https://www.iucnredlist.org/resources/spatial-data-download and then saved as "data/raw/primates/TERRESTRIAL_MAMMALS".
+Then run the script "code/other/primate_data_cleaning.R" which will limit the primate species to genuses known to carry yellow fever.
+The resulting shapefile of relevant primates will be saved as "data/cleaned/primates".
+This shapefile can then be uploaded to a Google Earth Engine asset and references in all locations where the "primates" asset is referred to.

-Below are the doi's for the GBIF data and the locations to save these datasets.
+**For GBIF mosquito occurrences:** Below are the doi's for the GBIF data and the locations to save these datasets.
 Once the datasets are downloaded and saved to the appropriate locations, run the script "code/SDM/clean_species_occurrences.R" to generate the cleaned dataset of species occurrences used in the SDM.
 This should be done before step 2 in the workflow below.

 https://doi.org/10.15468/dl.wvs9g2 saved as "data/raw/SDM/all_mosquitoes_SA.csv"